Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 #### Visual Noise
 My first issue, fairly subjective, is that this error handling is pretty noisy.
 Because errors are not special to the language, their handling looks like normal operations.

-Clarity is lost when trying to decypher the intent of the code.
+Clarity is lost when trying to decipher the intent of the code.
 In the prior example, the code not dealing with errors is always at the same level of indentation; however, when conditional statements and loops kick in, indentation is no longer an indicator of normal code or error handling code.

 It's up to the programmer, when trying to understand a function, to not only read Go (which is pretty verbose) but to additionally backtrack when falling into error handling, which happens as often as function calls.
 Because errors aren't special or attached to any keywords, IDEs (currently) don't provide any specific highlighting, which would help with the noise.
 I confess this might be just a problem for non-C, non-Go programmers but it's frustrating me at the moment.